marybeshaw/skill-building-program/badges-in-development/performance/_micro-user-expectations.md

 -----

 *Performance is not an icing we slap on a cake after baking.
 Performance is an extremely important ingredient.*
-> If I go to a luxury hotel, no matter how fancy the room was, the shower better have hot water.
+> If you go to a luxury hotel, no matter how fancy the room was, the shower better have hot water.
-> If you can't cover the basics, don't bother adding anything fancy.
+> If you can't cover the basic expectations, don't bother adding anything fancy.
 > Performance is the hot water in an interface. - paraphrased from Jared Spool, User Interface Engineering, Brain Sparks Podcast

 It is very important as developers to know what users' expectations are before we build anything.